'The Normal Heart' brings early days of AIDS to U.S. living rooms

-NEW YORK(Reuters) - Mark Ruffalo was puzzled when he was recruited to play Ned Weeks, a thinly fictionalized character based on AIDS activist Larry Kramer in the HBO film adaptation of Kramer’s Tony award-winning play “The Normal Heart.”
+NEW YORK, May 22 (Reuters) - Mark Ruffalo was puzzled when he was recruited to play Ned Weeks, a thinly fictionalized character based on AIDS activist Larry Kramer in the HBO film adaptation of Kramer’s Tony award-winning play “The Normal Heart.”

 “I was like: ‘Me?’ ” said Ruffalo.
 The actor, who often plays sensitive roles in films such as “The Kids Are All Right,” asked director Ryan Murphy, “Shouldn’t a gay person be playing Ned Weeks at this point in time?
 Aren’t we there yet?”